MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 5. Enter the **Default Location Code** with the corresponding location in [!INCLUDE[prod_short](../includes/prod_short.md)].

 > [!NOTE]
-> Location mapping is also used to sync inventory, for more information, see [Sync inventory to Shopify](synchronize-items.md#sync-inventory-to-shopify).
+> Location mapping is also used to sync inventory.
+To learn more, go to [Sync inventory to Shopify](synchronize-items.md#sync-inventory-to-shopify).

-## <a name="run-the-order-synchronization"></a>Run the order synchronisation
+## Run the order synchronisation

 The following procedure describes how to import and update the sales orders.